mabevtech/keycloak-poc/README.md

 Now wait.
 Building some docker images can take up to some minutes.
 After finishing the browser should open with a running application.
 If not, open manually http://localhost:8080.

+If you encounter any errors, the script will probably be stuck at "Waiting for <some service> to be ready".
+Try stopping and running it again if that's the case.

 ## Tweaking

 The client application can be tweaked on the fly by changing files in the [client/src/](client/src/) directory.
 This is possible due to the container been run with a volume mounted to that directory.